 "Versus."
 This course will put "traditional" fantasy authors such as Tolkien and Lewis up against those authors who question or write against them, such as Philip Pullman, Madeline L'Engle, and George R. R. Martin.
-Prerequisites: 9 credits English.
+Prerequisites: 9 credits ENGL.
 Three credits.
+Not offered 2020-2021.